How to Start a Succesful Blog and Make Money In 2022

 Selling your own products

 Platforms like Teachable make it super easy for bloggers with particular expertise to sell their online courses.

-Selling your own product is not something I recommend doing in the first year.
-It’s much more efficient to spend time on your own content and focus on making money from affiliate marketing.
+Selling your product is not something I recommend doing in the first year.
+It’s much more efficient to spend time on your content and make money from affiliate marketing.

 Once you have the audience and the expertise, you can start developing a product!

 - Printables (budgeting, content planning, etc.)

 There are plenty of resources that make your successful blog run faster and wiser.
 Most of these are for free, and they help you improve your blog without much effort from your end.
 I’m talking about plugins.

 A plugin is a software that you upload on your WordPress blog.
 It adds extra features to your blog like analytics, downsizing images, improving SEO, and much more.